 The cybersecurity industry has a measurement problem.
 We've convinced ourselves that security is binary: you're either "secure" or you're not.
 But that's not how risk works.

 In economics, the poverty line represents the minimum income required to meet basic needs.
 Fall below it, and you can't survive.
-Exceed it by 10x, and you're comfortable—but there's a point of diminishing returns.
+Exceed it by 10x, and you're comfortable — but there's a point of diminishing returns.
+Cybersecurity works the same way.
+Every enterprise has a poverty line: the minimum security posture required to survive in its threat environment, given its risk profile, industry, regulatory obligations, and organizational capacity.

 "The problem isn't that we're spending too little on security.
-The problem is we have no idea what 'enough' looks like for OUR organization."
+The problem is we have no idea what 'enough' looks like for OUR organization." — CISO, Fortune 500 financial services firm

 Who's targeting you?
 Nation-states, ransomware gangs, opportunistic attackers?
 Your adversaries determine your minimum defensive posture.

-HIPAA, PCI-DSS, CMMC, GDPR, state privacy laws—regulatory obligations create non-negotiable minimums.
+HIPAA, PCI-DSS, CMMC, GDPR, state privacy laws — regulatory obligations create non-negotiable minimums.

 SaaS company?
 E-commerce?
 Critical infrastructure?
 Your revenue model and customer commitments define risk exposure.